ozakaria/edu-miu-cs489-nov2024/README.md

 - **Microsoft Azure**: Cloud platform for deployment.
 - **GitHub Actions**: CI/CD pipeline for automated testing and deployment.
 - **Postman**: API testing tool.

 ---

-## Problem Statement

-The Fitness Tracker API allows users to track workouts, diet, and fitness goals by providing endpoints for managing exercise records, diet logs, and setting fitness targets.
-This project focuses on the backend functionalities, integrating various software development concepts such as data persistence, API security, containerization, and deployment, along with a CI/CD pipeline for efficient development and deployment.

----